 Also keep in mind when your trees leaf out in the spring and fall in autumn.
 If you have shade-loving plants under a tree that doesn't develop leaves until early summer, they'll be exposed to full sunlight for a good part of their growing season.

 It's a good idea to keep a gardening journal to document how much sun or shade each area of your garden receives at various times of the year.

 If you want to add some color to your shade garden in the colder months, hellebore is the perfect choice.
 These perennial flowers bloom in late winter or early spring, and come in a variety of colors.

 Their foliage is semi-evergreen, so you'll want to cut away the tired looking leaves in spring for a fresh flush that lasts the rest of the season.
-Seeing these flowers pop up every year reminds me that spring is coming!
+During the summer, their green leaves serve as a ground cover while the plant goes dormant.

 Begonias are beautiful shade-loving annual flowers that come in a variety of colors.
 The double bloom variety resembles roses, but you would never find a rose in the shade!

 These red and yellow flowers really bring a splash of color to the shady area of my garden!
 I always get a lot of complements from neighbors walking by this corner of the yard, and everyone wants to know what kind of plant these are!

 These are one of my favorite shade flowers!
 Hardy fuchsia is a perennial plant in our area (zone 8b), so they come back year after year and have a long bloom time.

 The long, tubular blooms are a hummingbird magnet, and they typically have red, purple or pink flowers.
 The drooping flowers also make great "spiller" in shady window boxes or hanging baskets.

 Impatiens are great as a border plant in a shade flower garden.
 You can plant these little gems close together to create a solid band of color at the front of the flower bed, and they will continue to bloom from spring until frost.